Machine Learning (In) Security: A Stream of Problems: Feature Extraction Pitfalls

-For numerical or categorical attributes, it is very simple to use them in any model by just encoding the categorical ones and normalizing both of them.
-However, according to the type of the attributes extracted from the raw data, they cannot be used directly in a \ac{ML} model.
-For instance, a list of system calls or libraries used by a software must pass through one more step called feature extraction, whose objective is to transform these attributes into something readable by the classifier, simplifying the data without losing too much information and reducing the number of resources used to describe them~\cite{Gron:2017:HML:3153997, Saxe:2018:MDS:3299571}.
-Thus, there are many approaches to extract features from the attributes which may rely on topics already being studied in the ML literature, such as text classification, image recognition or classification, graph feature learning, deep learning, etc~\cite{GIBERT2020102526, ijcai2020-668}.
+It is faster and simpler to use numerical or categorical attributes in any model, either by just encoding the categorical ones, or normalizing both of them.
+However, these attributes may not be directly used in the \ac{ML} model, depending on their type after being extracted from raw data.
+For instance, a list of system calls or libraries used by software must pass through one more processing step before it can serve as input to the ML algorithm.
+This step is known as feature extraction, and its goal is to transform these attributes into something readable by the classifier and simplify the data while keeping the level of provided information, but reducing the number of resources used to describe them~\cite{Gron2017, Saxe:2018:MDS:3299571}.
+Thus, there are several approaches to extracting features from attributes, and they usually rely on well-known techniques from ML literature, such as text classification, image recognition or classification, graph feature learning, and deep learning~\cite{GIBERT2020102526, ijcai2020-668}. \improve{Finally, according to the feature extraction selected, an ML solution may present several challenges and pitfalls.}